 You will be above the Windrush valley which will be on your lefthand side.
 You can look down towards the village of Asthall in the distance with its 17th century manor house.
 The lane will swing left into Swinbook, passing some old stone barns to your right, some of which have been converted into private houses, here you will find a T-junction.
 At this point turn left past the Swan Inn and cricket field on your right.
 At the crossroads at the end of the cricket field make a right turn here following the road to Burford.

 St John's is a classic example of a Cotswold wool church, built on the wealth of the wool industry and rather large and decorative for the small community it serves.
 By the 15th century it had expanded by knocking through into the adjacent Guild Chapel which now forms the Lady Chapel.
 Look out for the "woolsack" tombs in the graveyard, stone representations of a bale of wool wrapped in string, where wool merchants are to be found buried.
-Inside the large memorial to Edmund Harman, barber-surgeon to Henry VIII, there are carvings of his numerous children and some of Native Americans, perhaps the oldest known carvings of inhabitants of the New World in this country.
+Inside, on the large memorial to Edmund Harman, barber-surgeon to Henry VIII, there are carvings of his numerous children and some of Native Americans, perhaps the oldest known carvings of inhabitants of the New World in this country.
+Check out the graffiti on the font, poor old Anthony Sedley had plenty of time on his hands to carve his name here while being held prisoner along with 300 others during the Civil Wars, he even gave us the date, 1649!

 Over on the High Street a cascade of honey-coloured stone houses run from the hill down to the river.
 There are tea rooms, cake shops and plenty of places to buy gifts and souvenirs.
 It is a beautiful town, although this main artery heading from north to south can get a little backlogged with traffic on high days and holidays.